s194584/skribbless/README.md

 This repo contains the game skribbless based on [scribbl.io](https://skribbl.io/).
 The game in is current state is only made to be run locally.

 ## Installation
-to use the application, we first need to make sure all needed things are downloaded and installed.
+To use the application, we first need to make sure all needed things are downloaded and installed.
-First of this program makes use of JSpace, we have used the zip file for this project however this can also be imported through maven.
+First off, this program makes use of jSpace, we have used the zip file for this project, however this can also be imported through maven.
-Now this project should already be packaged in such a way that jspace should be running on its own.
+Now this project should already be packaged in such a way that jSpace should be running on its own.

-This is a java project which was develop using java 11 however it has also been tested on java 13.
+This is a java project which was developed using java 11 however it has also been tested on java 13.
 So, either of these versions are fine.

 We do however also use javaFX, now in order to use this an SDK must be downloaded, for the project we used 11.0.2, so this is recommended, and can be found [here](https://gluonhq.com/products/javafx/).